ykim18mica/mica-gd220/lectures/w3-box-model.md

 ```

 ## Border
-We have been using the border already by calling `border: 1px solid red;` to see the boundary of the html element.
-Let's take a deeper look at this.
+We have been using the outline to temporarily visualize the box.
+If you want to have a border as the actual visual element, then use `border` property.
+Let's take a look at this.

 ```css
 div {